-- 1. Database information is up to date - 2.
-Employee Database contains All employee's relationship. - Each employee's working location, working schedule. - Each employee's travel records (ongoing, pending) - Tasks records (ongoing, pending, and completed)
+- 1.Database information is up to date.

+- 2. Employee Database contains

+- •All employee's relationship.

+- •Each employee's working location, working schedule.

+- •Each employee's travel records (ongoing, pending)

+•Tasks records (ongoing, pending, and completed)

-3. Action Audit
+3.Action Audit

-In our proposal, we categorized the default permissions of WordPress into two groups, sensitive and general.
-All the permissions that are responsive at the front end of the website are considered as sensitive permissions, general permissions otherwise.
+In our proposal, we categorized the default permissions of WordPress into two groups, sensitive and generally based on their influences on the website.
+Table 2 shows the permissions that are responsive at the front end of the website are considered as sensitive permissions, general permissions otherwise.
 For sensitive permission, requests will be demonstrated in Section 4.1 by following the workflow in Figure 5.
 For general permission, requests will be demonstrated in Section 4.2 by following the workflow in Figure 6.
 We also describe an exceptional case in Section 4.3 where an employee requests permission beyond the scope of his/her job by following the workflow in Figure 7.